ActiveEngagement/thegru/README.md

 OPTIONAL.
 The UUID or slug of the board in which to create cards.

 If a card does not exist in Guru for one of the synced Markdown files (i.e. it has not yet been created or it has been removed from Guru), then we will automatically create a new card in the collection indicated by `collection_id` and the board indicated by this input.
+Do note that we will never update the board of an existing card.
+If, therefore, the card is moved after creation, it will retain the new location.
 ### `board_section_id`

 OPTIONAL.
 The UUID of the board section in which to create cards.

 If a card does not exist in Guru for one of the synced Markdown files (i.e. it has not yet been created or it has been removed from Guru), then we will automatically create a new card in the collection indicated by `collection_id`, the board indicated by `board_id`, and the board section indicated by this input.
+Do note that we will never update the board section of an existing card.
+If, therefore, the card is moved after creation, it will retain the new location.

 If `board_id` is not also specified, this input will be ignored.